Media-Bias-Group/MBIB/README.md

 # 1. Datasets
 ## Get started with MBIB
 ___
 To facilitate research of media bias we share our MBIB corpus on huggingface, to provide an easy entrypoint for data scientists of all skill levels.
-The corpus can be found on https://huggingface.co/datasets/mediabiasgroup/mbib and fetched through few lines of code:
+The corpus can be found on https://huggingface.co/datasets/mediabiasgroup/mbib and fetched through a few lines of code:
 ```python
 from datasets import load_dataset